3 adults, 3 children dead after passenger helicopter crashes in the Hudson River

 The Federal Aviation Administration confirmed it is investigating the situation alongside the National Transportation Safety Board.
 The NTSB is leading the investigation and will provide updates.

+The FAA also issued a December 2022 airworthiness directive on Bell 206L models with specific parts, requiring inspection and possible replacement of the helicopters’ main rotor blades because of “delamination.”
+That refers to layers within the blade separating due to material fatigue, damage (from bird strikes, for example), or manufacturing errors, potentially leading the rotor blade to fail.

-“A Bell 206 helicopter crashed and is submerged in the Hudson River in New York City,” the FAA said in a statement.
+The helicopter that crashed in the Hudson River was built in 2004 and had an airworthiness certificate issued in 2016 that was valid until 2029, according to FAA records.

-CNN’s Alexandra Skores, Matt Stiles and Aaron Cooper contributed to this report.
+CNN’s Mark Morales, Alexandra Skores, Matt Stiles and Audrey Ash contributed to this report.

 This is a developing story and will be updated.